- Files and Folders Backup

 - Schedule Backup

 - Backup to NAS or Cloud Clients

 - Edit Backup

 Why Need AOMEI Backupper System Restore?

-If your system has crashed or cannot boot, restoring your system from a system backup is a better solution rather than reinstalling the OS.
+If your system crashes, restoring system from a system backup is a better solution rather than reinstalling the OS.

-Reinstall system will wipe out all the applications, data as well as personal settings while system recovery by Backupper decreases these loss.
-If you happen to make a system backup near before this accident, you can restore back nearly all your items and make it similar to the situation where your operating system just broke down by restoring from the latest system image file.
+Reinstalling system will wipe out all applications, data as well as personal settings while system recovery by Backupper decreases these loss.
+If you happen to make a system backup just before the accident, you can restore all data from the latest system image file.

-OS reinstallation costs much more time than system restore.
+OS reinstallation costs much more time than a system restore.

 System reinstallation is more complex than system recovery.
-The former requires you to do some choices and operations during the process while the latter frees you for other things; you do not need to sit in front of the machine while it is recovering.
+The former requires you to do some choices and operations during the process while the latter frees you up to do other things, you do not need to sit in front of the machine while it is recovering.